 What should I wear?

-Wear comfortable clothing, such as leggings and wear layers to be warm for restorative poses and relaxation.
+Wear comfortable clothing, such as leggings or shorts and wear layers to be warm for restorative poses and relaxation.
 Yoga is practised in bare feet.

 Can I eat or drink before/during class?

 Ideally leave three to four after a main meal and two hours after a light snack/breakfast.
 It is not advisable to drink water during the class; ensure you hydrate before and after.